What is a refurbishment loans?

 You are likely to receive the funds from a refurbishment loan in two instalments.
 The first will be before the work starts and is based on a percentage of the purchase price.
 The second is after the work has been completed and following an inspection to assess its value.

-Types of refurbishment loan
+Types of refurbishment loans

 There are two types of refurbishment loans.
 The loan you’ll want depends on the size of your project.